Updated: October 21, 2022

 - Examples include stock market and forex trading, investing in UITF or mutual funds, becoming a silent partner in a friend’s business, or acquiring rental properties.

 This list is not exhaustive and there are many other side businesses you can put up.
 Again, make sure that whatever you decide on, it will be both financially and emotionally rewarding.

 Starting a side business requires focus, discipline and strong time and energy management skills.
 Running a side business does not mean you’ll give it less priority.
 It still needs your full effort to succeed.

-Moreover, it always good to start with your hobbies and interests – and see how you can make money from it.
+Moreover, it is always good to start with your hobbies and interests – and see how you can make money from them.
 Examine your skills and talents, and market the things you’re already good at.

 Also, I encourage you to get the support of your family and friends, and even your boss and officemates.
 They’re usually your first customers, and more importantly – the gentle voice that will remind you if your side business is starting to take a toll on your regular work and other responsibilities.

 And lastly, remember that all side businesses have the potential to grow into something bigger.
 It can and oftentimes, it will – earn as much as your main source of income.

 When that happens, then maybe it’s time to resign from your job – and finally, become a full-fledged entrepreneur.

 Further Reading: A Step By Step Guide To Starting a Business